mariapetro/LeHaMoC/README.md

 ## Simulation Parameters

-To configure the LeMoC simulation, you can customize various parameters in the `Parameters.txt` file:
+To configure the LeHaMoC simulation, you can customize various parameters in the `Parameters.txt` file:

 - **time_init**: Initial time of the simulation, measured in units of the initial radius over the speed of light (R0/c).